javascript-tutorial/en.javascript.info/5-network/04-fetch-abort/article.md

 Generally, we have two parties in the process:
 1. The one that performs an cancelable operation, it sets a listener on `controller.signal`.
-2. The one one that cancels: it calls `controller.abort()` when needed.
+2. The one that cancels: it calls `controller.abort()` when needed.

 Here's the full example (without `fetch` yet):